ikikara/TI_Project-Compression_Of_Files/README.md

 ## Notes important to read:
    - In this repository I have a version of this work from 2020 and from 2021.
-The way to run this 2 versions it's the different so check the respective folders to know how to run.
+The way to run this 2 versions it's different so check the respective folders to know how to run.

 ## Authors:
 - [João Silva](https://github.com/ikikara)